ConservationMetrics/gc-scripts-hub/f/metrics/guardianconnector/README.md

 - This script will create the `guardianconnector` database if it doesn't exist.
 This is done in case the database is not already created by another resource on the stack, like GuardianConnector Explorer.

 - The intended usage of this script is to be scheduled to run once a month, so it can be used to accumulate metrics data about usage over time.
+We recommend using a cron job like `0 0 3 1 * *` (1st day of the month at 3:00 AM).

 ## Metrics Collected